virajsanghai/Ray-tracing-in-cosmology/README.md

 The second code is Final_point_source_check.c.
 In this code we considered a universe with a cosmological constant and point masses of about 3 kiloparsecs radius to represent opaque galaxy buldges.

-The second code is Final_homogeneous_halo_check.c.
+The third code is Final_homogeneous_halo_check.c.
 In this code we considered a universe with a cosmological constant and homogenous haloes of about 30 kiloparsecs radius to represent transparent dark matter haloes.